play_arrow

 Cats can eat fruits and vegetables too, but they seem to be a bit pickier about this.
 Some people tell me that their cat loves vegetables.
 So it is, again, an individual thing.
 If you would like to try fruits with your cat, try an apple piece or banana.
 Blueberries work or try some watermelon.
 Don’t give them anything citrus or grapes or raisins or tomatoes.
 It’s a bit tougher with cats to give fruits as they cannot actually taste sweet flavors.
 If you would like to try some vegetables with your cat, try steamed broccoli or asparagus.
 They can also have steamed or baked carrots, but more than likely this will be a tough sell.
 But there is always that one, so why not give it a try?

-Well, that is a bit of a journey through treats for our pets and I hope you picked up a tip or two.
+Well, that has been a bit of a journey through treats for our pets and I hope you picked up a tip or two.
 Basically there is so many treats on the market that yes, you will end up trying quite a few until you find the type your pet likes.
 Always read the label, and try not to get too influenced by advertising and fancy commercials, showing cats doing back flips over a treat.

 Pet Peeves